lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 }
 ```

-In the original `TransactionModel` , each data value was stored as a string.
-Unless a value can be processed as a string, you will have to be convert it to its primitive type in order to do a calculation.
+In the original [`TransactionModel`](https://github.com/lyleresnick/ReportTableAdapterDemo/blob/master/ReportTableAdapterDemo/TransactionModel.swift) , each data value was stored as a string.
+Generally, unless a value can be processed as a string, you will have to be convert it to its primitive type.
+By primitive, I mean in a form that I can be naturally processed, like a date, a decimal, or a URL.

 In the new `TransactionModel`, the data is stored in its primitive form.
-By primitive, I mean in a form that I can be naturally processed, like a date, a decimal, or a URL.
 Unlike in the  previous transformation function, the data is not converted in the transformer.
 The `TransactionModel` class has been given the responsibility to perform any necessary conversions that are required to change the external representation to the new internal representation.

 You can see that the `TransactionModel.init` converts: